bluesillybeard/bluesillybeard/README.md

 I am Bluesillybeard.
-I am a (student) Java programmer who is also somewhat familiar with Python, C#, and C++.
+I am a C# (Recently moved from Java) programmer who is also somewhat familiar with Python and C++.